willyeverton/ntt_test/README.md

 # ntt_test

-After downloaded this repositorie, execute the command 'composer install' to install dependencies from project
+After downloading this repository, run 'composer install' command to install project dependencies

-Execute the command 'docker-compose up -d' to create de containner.
+Run the command 'docker-compose up -d' to create the container.
-    For create the containner is necessarie of the docket instalet in your sistem.
+        To create the container it is necessary that the docker installed in your system.

-Access de url http://localhost:8080/ and install de Drupal in you local machine.
+Access the url http://localhost:8080/ and install Drupal on your local machine.

 Select the MySQL database.
 Database name: drupal
 Database username: drupal
 Database password: drupal
-Host: ntt_test_mysql_1 (execute de comamnd 'docker ps' and get the NAME of IMAGE mysql in my case is ntt_test_mysql_1)
+Host: ntt_test_mysql_1 (run 'docker ps' command and get mysql IMAGE NAME in my case it's ntt_test_mysql_1)

-if there is the error in mysqli, execute de commands bellow to install the mysqli in your containner:
+if there is the error in mysqli, run the commands below to install mysqli in your container:
-'docker exec -it ntt_test_drupal_1 sh' 'docker-php-ext-install mysqli'
+'docker exec -it ntt_test_drupal_1 sh' to access the container shell 'docker-php-ext-install mysqli'
+'docker-php-ext-enable mysqli'
+'apachectl restart'

+To install drush in the container run:
+'docker exec -it ntt_test_drupal_1 sh' to access the container shell 'composer requires drush/drush'